Skip to main content

 • How were the BrainWaves lessons developed?

 The lessons were developed by combining the expert knowledge of leading academics at the University of Oxford and beyond, with the practical perspectives of PSHE teachers and lesson writers.
-All lessons were trialled with a range of secondary schools and sixth forms, and reviewed by our Teacher Advisory Group.
-Acknowledgements to all those involved in the lesson development can be found at the end of each lesson plan.
+All lessons were trialled with a range of secondary school teachers and wellbeing/pastoral coordinators.

 • Can I give feedback on the BrainWaves lessons?

-Yes please!
 We would love to know what you think, as well as suggestions for improvement.
 Please email your feedback to tracey.riseborough@brainwaveshub.org.
-Thank you!